kalekundert/bind_dna/notebook/20191220_express_zif_via_naimudden2016/express_zif_via_naimudden2016.rst

 ------------------------
 Total failure.
 A lot of things could've gone wrong; this was a cowboy experiment.
 I'll have to step through things more carefully.

+.. update:: 2019/12/31

+   I noticed that my linker-N doesn't have the reverse transcription primer arm.
+This shouldn't have affected this experiment (the puromycin is still there), but I won't be able to progress beyond this step until I get the right linker.